janghaksang/metaobject-signal-slot/README.md

 # Introduction

-node-signal-slot are used for communication between objects like Qt.
+metaobject-signal-slot are used for communication between objects like Qt.

 # Usage